mzohaibh17-pixel/mzohaibh17-pixel/README.md

 ## Bio

-Physics graduate passionate about exploring diverse areas of the field — from theoretical and computational studies to experimental work.
+Physics graduate passionate about exploring diverse areas of the field, from theoretical and computational studies to experimental work.
 My goal is to contribute to meaningful research and pursue advanced studies in physics and related interdisciplinary domains, creating real impact.

 ## Key Projects